Gluten-Free Chocolate Crinkle Cookies

 Notes

-• To store: Place the cookies in an airtight container.
+• To store: Place them in an airtight container.
 Be sure to let the cookies cool down all the way before storage.
 Add a layer of parchment paper between stacks of cookies so that they don’t stick together while being stored.

 • Mama says, “Make sure to always check your labels!”